muratkeremozcan/cypress-crud-api-test/README.md

 > Loadash is bundled in Cypress, and we will use that to filter the object; no need to wrestle the data.
 For a comparison of array vs lodash check out [this repo](https://github.com/muratkeremozcan/sorted-table-example/blob/main/cypress/integration/1.array-vs-lodash-vs-ramda.spec.js).

 Note that we also yield the response.body using `its('body')`. [its](https://docs.cypress.io/api/commands/its) is a connector in Cypress which yields a property's value on the previously yielded subject.
-It has Cypress function level [retry-ability](https://docs.cypress.io/guides/core-concepts/retry-ability) built-in to it, so it will retry the api call until that propery is exists; i.e. the response to the GET request has a `body` property.
+It has Cypress function level [retry-ability](https://docs.cypress.io/guides/core-concepts/retry-ability) built-in to it, so it will retry the api call until that property is exists; i.e. the response to the GET request has a `body` property.

 ```typescript
 import { datatype, address } from '@withshepherd/faker'